 The CPD may have significant investment exposure to other money-market instruments, such as promissory notes and negotiable certificates of deposit.
-Where applicable, the exposure to these instruments is subject to, and forms part of, the same 10 per cent limit as the call deposits referred to above.
+Where applicable, the exposure to these instruments is subject to, and forms part of, the same 20 per cent limit as the call deposits referred to above.

 In terms of the Investment Guidelines approved by the Board, all investments are placed with Investment Grade institutions and with the Bank.
-These institutions are reviewed regularly to ensure that Investment Guidelines are adhered to.
 The CPD utilises banking institutions with a minimum credit rating of BBB- by the agencies Standard and Poor's, Fitch and Moody's.
 The majority of investments are invested in the short term with maturities of less than three months.
 The profitability of the CPD is monitored regularly and the Board has the authority to adjust the interest rate payable to depositors in order to maintain the desired results.